-A good time to donate items of food and/or diapers is the 2nd Sunday of the month.
+A good time to donate items of food is the 2nd Sunday of the month.
 We think it’s helpful for you to pair bringing food with when we have our coffee and treats once a month at the Second Sunday Coffee following worship.
 Needed Items for the Food Pantry:

 Hospitality Monday Night Meals:

-For the Hospitality Monday Night Meal we provide food and serve a meal to families from the neighborhood at St. Luke’s Episcopal Church, 614 Main Street, from 4:30pm to 6:30pm.
+For the Hospitality Monday Night Meal we provide food and serve a meal to families from the neighborhood at the Hospitality Center at St. Luke’s Episcopal Church, 614 Main Street, from 4:00pm to 6:30pm, on scheduled Sundays, about six times a year.
 Each date we are partnered with another group who does the clean up portion of the evening.
-Pans and signup sheets are in the Gathering Space a few weeks prior to the date of the meal.
-Donations are also needed for fruits and vegetables, as well as milk.
-Please put your donation in a Pew Envelope, check Special Offering and write Monday Night Meals.
-If you have questions talk to Pastor Jenny or Kelly Miller.
-Scheduled in 2021 for January 11, March 8, June 7, August 2, September 20, and December 20.
+We use SignUp Genius to keep track, or contact firstname.lastname@example.org to sign up.
+Casserole tins are available in the office.
+Dates for 2024: March 11, June 10, July 29, September 16, and December 16.

 Change 4 Children: